CFP National Championship Betting - Miami vs. Indiana Lines

 1 Oregon 0 1 (2014)

-Three programs have stood above the rest when it comes to college football in the CFP era.
-Alabama, Georgia and Clemson have clearly been the elite programs in the nation, although the Tigers have not made it to the CFP for the last three seasons.
+Four programs have stood above the rest when it comes to college football in the CFP era.
+Alabama, Georgia, Ohio State, and Clemson have clearly been the elite programs in the nation.
 These three schools have combined to win seven of the last eight national championships.

-Georgia has emerged as the new team to beat in the current era.
+Georgia initially emerged as the new team to beat in the current era.
 The Bulldogs became the first team in the CFP era to win consecutive titles in 2022, and they nearly knocked off Alabama in overtime of the 2017 National Championship Game.
-Kirby Smart has built a Death Star in Athens, and the Bulldogs look to be a serious contender for the foreseeable future.
+Kirby Smart built the premier SEC team in Athens, and the Bulldogs still look to be a serious contender for the foreseeable future.

-Clemson went to the CFP for six straight seasons from 2015 to 2020.
-The Tigers lost twice in the national semifinals, and they made it to the title game four times.
-They bested Alabama twice thanks to standout performances from Trevor Lawrence and Deshaun Watson.
+From 2015 to 2020, Clemson went to the CFP for six straight seasons.
+The Tigers lost twice in the national semifinals, but they made it to the title game four times.
+They bested Alabama twice, thanks to standout performances from Trevor Lawrence and Deshaun Watson.

-Now, it might be Georgia’s turn to dominate.
+Until now, it was assumed that it might be Georgia’s turn to dominate.
 The Bulldogs secured the biggest blowout in national championship history with a 65-7 throttling of TCU at the end of the 2022 season to win their second straight national championship.
-They are the first team to repeat as national champions in the CFP era.
-The Bulldogs did not get a chance to three-peat, as they were left out of the 2023 College Football Playoff.
+They were the first team to repeat as national champions in the CFP era.
+The Bulldogs did not get a chance to three-peat, as they were left out of the 2023 College Football Playoff and they were beaten in the 2025 College Football Playoff by the Indiana Hoosiers.

 Football Betting Bonus